 So, let’s lay down some pieces to this puzzle:

-2. Biting down on two teeth to chew generates pressure between those two+ teeth
+2. Biting down on two teeth to chew generates pressure between those two teeth (and other neighboring teeth).

 3. If the chewing surface is disrupted/disturbed by filling material, this can create disrupted conduction of the nerves associated with the specific teeth.